 - Attention deficit disorder, and

 I do not usually take care of people with:

 - Active substance abuse,

 - Legal problems related to psychiatric illnesses, or

 - Patients under 18 years old with mental illnesses typically taken care of by child psychiatrists (such as oppositional defiant disorder or school refusal).

 In rare cases, I take care of patients between 16 and 18 years old who have illnesses which are similar to those found in adults (such as depression, schizophrenia, or bipolar disorder).

 Almost all of my patients have insurance, usually a preferred provider organization (PPO).
-I don't usually see patients who are in a health maintenance organization (HMO) or those with Medicaid or Medicare.
+I don't see patients who are in a health maintenance organization (HMO) or those with Medicaid or Medicare.
 I work on a fee-for-service model, meaning that I ask to be paid at the time of service and I will provide you receipts for you to submit to your insurance company.
 In general, insurance companies cover the majority of my charges, but you will typically have to pay something, depending on the details of your plan.
-I do see patients on Medicare, but this is a special situation (see below).

 There are two primary business models for how psychiatrists see patients: solo versus being a member of a group practice associated with an organization such as a hospital.
 I am a solo practioner.
 This has certain advantages such as:

 - Better accessibility to me via phone, email and texting,